What Is NVIDIA Reflex And Should You Use It?

 What Is System Latency?

 System latency is the time required for an action (such as the click of a keyboard or mouse) to be displayed on the screen in front of you.
-For example, when you click on your mouse to shoot, you want that action to be sent to the game rapidly.
+For example, when you click on your mouse to shoot, you want that action to be sent to the game swiftly.
 The click-to-display delay could be the reason that you miss your intended shot.

 system latency terminology